Hurisoft/soccersm-contracts/specification.md

 - `cancelChallenge`
 - `withdrawWinnings`

+##### Protocol Variables

+- `poolFee` - percentage of stake to be charged as pool fee when creating or joining a pool
+- `joinPeriod` - fraction of the pool period that users can join.
+- `maxMaturityPeriod` - can't have a maturity period above this value.
+Currently 3 months.
+- `maxPlayersPerPool` - total number of players that can join a pool.
+Currently 100 players.
+- `maxEventsPerChallenge` - maximum number of events that can be placed on a combo challenge.
+- `feeAddress` - Address to which accumulated fees are sent to.
+- `minMaturityPeriod` - can't have a maturity period below this value.
+Currently 1 hour.
+- `minStakeAmount` - minmum balls token that can be staked
+- `maxStaleRetries` - number of times to retry closing after challenge becomes stale
+- `staleExtensionPeriod` - how long to wait after each stale retry

 #### TopicsRegistry Contract

 - This contract keeps track of various pool topics, whether they are active or not.